-You do not have to file a claim form with Employer Health Programs if you receive services from a Network provider under the EHP Medical, Dental or Vision Plans.
-Network providers will file claims for you.
+You do not have to file a claim form with Employer Health Programs if you receive services from a Network or EHP Select Pediatric provider under the EHP Medical, Dental or Vision Plans.
+These providers will file claims for you.

-You do need to file a claim form with Employer Health Programs if you receive services from an Outof-Network provider that is covered as explained under Special Rules for Certain Treatment by Outof-Network Providers, Ambulance Services, Air Ambulance Transportation, Emergency Care and earlier in this SPD and Care Received Outside the United States later in this SPD, unless the Out-of-Network provider files the claim for you.
+You do need to file a claim form with Employer Health Programs if you receive services from an Outof-Network provider that is covered as explained under Special Rules for Certain Treatment by Outof-Network Providers, Ambulance Services, Air Ambulance Transportation and Emergency Care earlier in this SPD and Care Received Outside the United States later in this SPD, unless the Out-of-Network provider files the claim for you.
 It is your responsibility to determine if the Out-of-Network provider files a claim for you.

-You also need to file a claim with MetLife if you apply for Short Term Disability benefits.
+You also need to file a claim with Sedgwick if you apply for Short Term Disability benefits.